-The Foundation recognizes contributions and unconditional promises to give as revenue in the period received or promised, whichever is earlier.
+Contributions and unconditional grants which includes non-federal grants, including unconditional promises to give, are recognized in the period received in accordance with Financial Accounting Standards Board ("FASB") Accounting Standard Update ("ASU") No. 2018-08, Not-for-Profit Entities (Topic 958), Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (ASU 2018-08).
 All contributions are considered to be without donor restrictions unless specifically restricted by the donor.
 Contributions reported as with donor restrictions are those received with donor stipulations that limit their use for specific purposes or are subject to time restrictions.
-A donor restriction expires when the purpose of the contribution is accomplished or a stipulated time restriction ends.
+A donor restriction expires when the purpose of the contribution is accomplished, or a stipulated time restriction ends.
 If the restrictions are met within the same year that the contribution was received, the revenue is classified as without donor restrictions.
-Contributions that are expected to be collected in more than one year are discounted at risk-adjusted rates, net of allowance for amounts deemed uncollectible.
-In subsequent periods, the discount rate is unchanged.